Beyond Zero Emissions: Million Jobs Plan

 BZE launched its Million Jobs Plan in June 2020, in response to the global Covid-19 pandemic and the economic crisis which followed.
 The framework for creating 1.8 million jobs was backed by corporate heavyweights Atlassian co-founder, Mike Cannon-Brookes, First State Super CEO, Deanne Stewart, and long-serving corporate director Kevin McCann AO.
 Christiana Figueres, one of the UN architects of the Paris Agreement, joined BZE's panel discussion for the launch of the Million Jobs Plan from Costa Rica, where a blackout meant that Figueres was only able to continue her involvement due to a home battery system powered by solar.

-This plan, billed to deliver "deliver one million new, good, secure, well-paying Australian jobs" was the first stage in a campaign to help rebuild the Australian economy from the COVID-19 recession.
+This plan, billed to deliver "one million new, good, secure, well-paying Australian jobs" was the first stage in a campaign to help rebuild the Australian economy from the COVID-19 recession.
 The report identified seven key sectors across the economy for strategic investment over the next five years to maximise impact: Energy, Building, Manufacturing, Transport, Recycling, Land Use and Training, with a focus on counter-urbanisation.
 Jobs will be distributed around Australia, including in cities and regions already under pressure from the closure of traditional heavy industry and manufacturing, historical droughts and fires, and high unemployment.